ashishkpathak/adt/docs/analytics/README.md

 Creates an asynchronous analytics query.

-You must be an organization administrator to call this API.
-You can make up to seven calls per hour to this API.
+You must be an organization administrator to invoke this operation.
+You can make up to seven calls per hour.
 If you exceed the call quota, this API returns an HTTP 429 response.

 ### USAGE